topggp/GGP-Matlab/README.md

 9. **norato_bar.m**: matlab function that provide the distance of a component boundary frome the component center in function of the polar coordinate angle.
 This is needed for component plots.

 # References
-[1] Coniglio Simone et al. "Generalized Geometry Projection a unified approach for geometric feature based topology optimization."
+[1] Coniglio, Simone et al. "Generalized Geometry Projection a unified approach for geometric feature based topology optimization."

 [2] Svanberg, Krister.
 "MMA and GCMMA, versions September 2007."
 Optimization and Systems Theory 104 (2007).